 Let’s dive into INTJs’ and INTPs’ unconscious mental processes which make them who they are.
-I’m talking about cognitive functions, of course!
+I’m talking about cognitive functions, of course!Let’s dive into what really separates an INTJ from an INTP: their cognitive functions.

-Summary of the INTJ cognitive functions:
+Summary of INTJ cognitive functions:

 INTP cognitive functions explained in 60 secs